Brandonjja/TaskRunner/README.md

 /toggletasks | Toggles the side task bar
 /tt | Toggles the side task bar
-/back | Teleports you to your previous location after TPing /pause | Pause or unpauses the game
+/back | Teleports you to your previous location after TPing /pause | Pauses or unpauses the game